kenwer/detectorist/README.md

 ### Using Detectorist

+*   Select the AI model you want to use from the drop down list at the top right.
 *   Go to `File > Open Folder...` or simply drag a folder containing images onto the application window.
 *   The folder will be scanned for supported images and the first image will load automatically.
 *   The AI model will automatically run, and detection boxes will be drawn on the image.